- Interpret and understand written and spoken Spanish on a variety of topics

 - If you are working in a lab, set up the computers to be on the desired Web site as students walk into class.
 If there are fewer computers than students, group the students by reading level.
 Assign each student a role: a "driver" who navigates the web, a timer who keeps the group on task, and a note taker.
 If there are more than three students per computer, you can add roles like a team leader, a team reporter, etc.

 Step 1: Discuss the word "heritage" with students.
-Have a volunteer write student responses on the chalkboard.
+Have a volunteer write student responses on the whiteboard or chart paper.
 Explain that the concept of heritage is shaped by one's country of origin; different languages; rituals; foods; traditions; and forms of culture, such as dance and theater.

 - What do you do with a piñata?